sparkfish/pdf417decoder/python/README.md

 * Error Corrections: Missing data due marks concealing barcode
 * Character type transitions (Upper, Lower, Mixed and Punctuation)

+## Roadmap

+- [x] Initial port of C# to Python
+- [x] Create tests for functionality
+- [x] Create fuzzy testing of decoder
+- [ ] Convert THRESH_OTSU image processing to use original algorithm written in C# or alternative
+- [ ] Performance testing and optimizations

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.